Excellent

 In the sections that follow, we discuss the different types of mental health professionals, the diagnostic process, and what to expect when looking for a professional opinion on your mental health.
 With this knowledge, you’ll be better prepared to make informed decisions about where to seek help.

 As mental health awareness grows, so does the demand for qualified professionals who can provide accurate mental health diagnoses, therapy, and effective treatment plans.
-With Klarity, you can hand-pick a mental health provider that aligns with your needs and is capable of providing an accurate diagnosis of your ADHD (attention-deficit hyperactivity disorder), insomnia, or other mental health condition.
+With Klarity Health, you can hand-pick a mental health provider that aligns with your needs and is capable of providing an accurate diagnosis of your ADHD (attention-deficit hyperactivity disorder), insomnia, or other mental health condition.

 Smiling Psychiatrist